How to make a line follower robot using Arduino and L298N | 4-way line tracking sensor module

 The PIN structure of this module

-How does this line follower robot works?
+How does this line follower robot work?

 This robot needs a black track on a white surface to work.
 Also, according to the robot in this project, this black track should resemble the two sensors in the middle.
 The two sensors on either side should be on a white surface.
 In this situation, when the robot is powered, the robot moves forward.
-So, when the two middle sensors move on the white surface, they move back on the black track, and when the two sensors on either side move on the black track, they move back to the white surface.
+So, when the two middle sensors move on the white surface, they move back to the black track, and when the two sensors on either side move on the black track, they move back to the white surface.
 Also, this process is set up in the program.
 In this way, the robot moves forward on the black track.

 OK, let’s do this project step by step.
 The required components are given below.

-<div>Disclosure: These Amazon links are Affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.</div>
+Disclosure: These Amazon links are Affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.

 Step 1